 Washington DC | USD 309 million | Modernization and switchover to LED of the city’s 75,000 streetlights. |

-V. Examples of intelligent lighting players
+V. Examples of smart lighting players

-Suppliers of intelligent lighting solutions
+Suppliers of smart solutions for lighting

 Actor | Role |